by Bevin Theodore

 A common question about dark siding is around fading, which may be due to historical performance of other exterior materials with colors like these.

-“I personally haven’t seen drastic fading from James Hardie products,” Depencier said.
+“I personally haven’t seen drastic fading from James Hardie brand products,” Depencier said.
 “I’ve seen a lot of wood products that mimic Hardie that really fade quickly, and peel.
 One of my favorite things about Hardie is that it’s very durable.”

 It’s this ideal combination of design and performance that’s appealing to homeowners and building professionals.
-Discover the endless possibilities of James Hardie products by exploring our range of fiber cement home exterior solutions, our complete prefinished color lineup, and how our siding stands up to time and weather.
+Discover the endless possibilities of James Hardie brand products by exploring our range of fiber cement home exterior solutions, our complete prefinished color lineup, and how our siding stands up to time and weather.